content-left-bg.png

 PublishingPageContent

 The Duke of Edinburgh's Award (Duke of Ed) is an international, non-competitive program of personal achievement run by the Australian Award Office and coordinated by Brisbane State High School (BSHS).
 It is to be noted that the initiative to begin and complete this award must come from the participants.
-BSHS role is to facilitate, but not to lead.
+BSHS role is to facilitate, not to lead.

 Duke of Ed gives people aged 14 to 25 a chance to try new things, learn new skills, explore new places and meet new friends, regardless of ability.